What’s it like living in Mexico?

 In Mexico City, we lost water for almost a day.
 Not so bad, until the water came back on, and we realized an hour into a movie that the sink faucet had been left open… flooding our ENTIRE apartment.

 In Puebla, we lost it for almost a month.
 (In Rio we lost it for over a week when we lived in a 4th story walkup, and that’s a story from hell I won’t go into here.
 But it involves lugging water jugs up a ridiculous number of stairs).

-One day, shortly after coming back from our wedding, the water pump at our house was constantly whizzing.
+One day, the water pump at our house was constantly whizzing.
 We called our amazing handyman-on-speedial, and he popped over to help out.
 He brought me to the front driveway, lifted up a hatch (a la Lost), and showed me a huge empty tank.

-Apparently, water stoppages are common enough that many houses in planned communities will at least have a big tank underneath your driveway, which ends up costing about $30USD a week to keep water running through your pipes.
+Apparently, water stoppages are common enough that many houses and apartment buildings will at least have a big tank underneath your driveway, which ends up costing about $30USD a week to keep water running through your pipes.
 Unless you check your tank by lifting up the hatch every day, you won’t know when the water is out.
 When you need a refill, you call up your water-guy-on-speedial (as you do), and ask him to come by when he can.

 I don’t know if you’ve ever been without water for more than a few hours – but it’s not nice.
 I like showers.
 I like clean dishes.
 And going without water sure as hell made me more appreciative of this amazing resource I used to take for granted.